About The Newgrange And Hill Of Tara Day Tour:

 - Approx. 9 hours.

 The first leg of your 9 hour journey will take you to the Newgrange UNESCO World Heritage Site, where you'll receive guaranteed entry to the inner tomb.
-Your guide will recount the history of the megalithic structure as best as it is currently known, from its ancient function and religious significance to means by which it was constructed - a feat predating the Giza pyramids!
+Your guide will recount the history of the megalithic structure as best as is currently known, from its ancient function and religious significance to means by which it was constructed - a feat predating the Giza pyramids!

 On the next leg of the day tour you'll be taken to the Hill of Tara, an archaeological complex located close to the River Boyne in Leinster's rolling northern countryside.
 As a former royal site with great religious significance you'll see monuments such as the 'Lia Fail' coronation stone (Stone of Destiny), various decorated monoliths dedicated to old fertility gods, and the unmistakable remnants of former earthworks.
 Other features include a statue of St. Patrick and a church dating back to the early 19th century.